 “With Government figures showing the average UK house price to be £237,834 in June 2020, home insurance is a cheap and effective way of protecting your investment in your property.
 But make sure you understand what your insurance provider considers as a bedroom – especially if you’ve converted a room into a walk-in wardrobe, playroom or study for example.”

 Why use Compare the Market?

-^^^ On average it can take less than 12 minutes to complete a home insurance quote through Compare the Market based on data in September 2020.
+^^^On average it can take less than 12 minutes to complete a home insurance quote through Compare the Market based on data in November 2020.